 In terms of fairness, this type of performance incentive plan can be better than the previous one.

 Simply put, the company will have different incentive plans for the different employees depending on their roles within the company.
 Let’s say that on the production line, you have two employees and one manager.
 While both employees receive the same, the manager, who is the one responsible, would receive more.

 Now, imagine that you have an IT employee who is the one in-charge to have everything working.
 If he is able to come up with software or an application that can help you reduce your operating costs, he should also get extra compensation.

-However, you need to ensure that all levels of organization are compensated which means the directors need to be too.
-The top management compensation may include stock options, for example, when the managers are able to maintain a good cash flow during a period of crisis.
+However, you need to ensure that all levels of the organization are compensated which means the directors need to be too.
+The top management compensation may include stock options, for example, when the managers are able to maintain good cash flow during a period of crisis.

 #3: Sales Commissions:

 If your small business sells services or goods, you can adopt the sales commissions incentive plan for your sales people.
 Simply put, your sales workers will have a base salary and will then earn a commission based on the number of sales they made.